lehendo/easymodel/README.md

 ## Contributing

 If you work like to contribute to this project, feel free to do so!
-What's isted below tells you how to do so:
+What's listed below tells you how to do so:

 1. Fork the repository
 2. Create a feature branch